mithem/helix-cli/masterplan.md

 ### General

-- Data including tasks etc. will be stored in local files, cloud sync may be possible (necessary) for webapp.
+- Data including tasks/projects etc. will be stored in local files, cloud sync may be possible (necessary) for webapp.
 - The main.py script should be the entry point for helix and should deal with redirecting to different functions, which are outsourced in [different files](####Files)
-- To save the files, I will probably be using the pickles module (specifically pickle.dump() and pickle.load())
+- To save the files, i will probably be using the pickles module (specifically pickle.dump() and pickle.load())
-- For better performance, iI will be waiting for input in main.py after startup, so the instances of classes don‘t have to be loaded for every command
+- For better performance, i will be waiting for input in main.py after startup, so the instances of classes don‘t have to be loaded for every command

 ### Structure